upperlinecode/stock-query-mongodb/README.md

 ### Running stocks.py

 To run the `stocks.py` file, type `python3 stocks.py` in the Terminal in your IDE.
 Anything you `print()` will be shown in the Terminal, too.
 Bear in mind that while our intro to MongoDB included being able to SEE the entries on the MongoDB dashboard GUI (graphical user interface), this lab will be done entirely with queries, so you'll ONLY be able to see the content you print to the terminal.

+> Note: if you're running this from Replit, you **can** go through these steps in the Shell tab, or you can simply press the Run button moving forward.

 # Challenges